NeuroTune/ML_Feature_Selection_R/README.md

 4. **Best Subsets**
 5. **Stepwise Selection** – Forward & Backward
 10. **Regularization Methods** – Lasso and Elastic Net

-Additionally, we will **visualize regularization paths** to see how coefficients change with tuning parameters, and evaluate model performance on training, validation, and test sets.

-This tutorial combines **theory, coding, and interpretation** so you can both implement these methods in R and understand their practical implications for prediction and feature selection.

 ## Setup Instructions